realiru/LearnReact/Learn-React/Module 1/README.md

-Learning to code using ReactJS by following course on Scrimba (https://scrimba.com/allcourses) Course 1 Lesson 28: Add background logo
+Learning to code using ReactJS by following course on Scrimba (https://scrimba.com/allcourses) Course 1 All Lessons Complete